learning and development

 mins read time

-What is skills-based training?
+What is skills training?

-According to McKinsey, there is a growing trend of hiring for skills (rather than qualifications) as a solution to talent acquisition and retention challenges, with evidence suggesting it leads to a more diverse and committed workforce.
-Companies like Boeing, Walmart, and IBM are adopting skills-based hiring practices, and recently, the state of Maryland removed degree requirements for almost half of its positions.
-Such organizations recognize the benefits of skills-based training, including:
+According to McKinsey, there is a growing trend of hiring for skills (rather than qualifications) as a solution to talent acquisition and retention challenges, with evidence suggesting it contributes to a company’s diversity and inclusion plan and a more committed workforce.
+Companies like Boeing, Walmart, and IBM are adopting skill based training hiring practices, and recently, the state of Maryland removed degree requirements for almost half of its positions.

 Challenges in implementing skills-based training